haqasad/tock/.github/CONTRIBUTING.md

 Tock is dual-licensed under Apache2/MIT.
 Files in Tock require a short header indicating this.
 In 99% of cases, the following text should be at the top of every file:

-> Copyright The Tock Project Authors.
+> © Copyright 2020[-20XX] The Tock Project Authors.
 >
 > Dual licensed under the Apache License, Version 2.0 or the MIT License, at your option.
 > See the License for the specific language governing permissions and limitations under the License.
 > This file may not be copied, modified, or distributed except according to those terms.

+If you create a new "version or edition" of a given work, then the date range should be extended to include the newest work.
+In practice, this means any update to a source file will require updating the range (and some churn hopefully largely restricted to January each year).

-This should be automatically enforced by CI tooling.
+This header and date updates should be automatically enforced by CI tooling.

 ### Step 9: Landing